Archives

 Before you get ready to move with your voucher, make sure you meet the following conditions:

-• You cannot move until you reach the end of the term of your lease.
-Check your lease to find out when you can move.
+• You cannot move until you reach the end of the term of your lease, or if you and your landlord mutually agree to terminate the lease before the end of the lease term.
+Check your lease to find out when the lease term ends.

-• You must repay the Housing Authority any money you owe.
-You cannot move until you are current with your payments.
+• You must repay the Housing Authority or landlord any money you owe in full or enter into a satisfactory agreement to repay the debt.
+Your new Request for Tenancy Approval will not be processed until you are current with your payments.

 • Remember that our subsidy standards may have changed since you were last issued a voucher.
-If you move, your voucher size will be re-determined according to your current family composition and our current subsidy standards.
-You may be given a voucher with fewer bedrooms than you have now.
+If you move, your voucher size will be redetermined and you may be given a voucher with fewer bedrooms than you have now.

 What if I want to move out of the area?